Please use the menu below to navigate to any article section:

 Does that particular property in that particular location represent a good long-term investment, as well as a cozy first home?

-This will no doubt require some legwork and research into things like local school zones, future zoning council changes or planning policies from local and state government that might change the aesthetics or value of the property.
+This will no doubt require some legwork and research into things like local school zones, future zoning council changes or planning policies from local and state governments that might change the aesthetics or value of the property.

 8. Try before you buy